-According to Forrester, around 50% of global financial services and insurance companies already use AI, which is expected to grow with technology advancements.
+According to FinTechNews, around 50% of global financial services and insurance companies already use AI, which is expected to grow with technology advancements.

 AI Data Classification

-In such segments as banking, insurance, and capital markets, the documentary is huge and with documents and reports not necessarily structured.
+In such segments as banking, insurance, and capital markets, the documentary is huge, and documents and reports are not necessarily structured.
 To classify them manually is a time-consuming and error-prone task.

 Learn more about how to classify financial data.

-AI with Machine Learning capabilities can analyze the content of a given document and classify it in accordance with provided parameters.
+AI with Machine Learning capabilities can analyze the content of a given document and classify it under provided parameters.
 Documents can be cataloged regardless of the data type or format.
 As a result, the document flow is automated, releasing employees from routine tasks.

 Softengi Business Case: AI-powered Data Classification

 Softengi developed a transaction categorization solution that simplifies credit scoring.
 The solution allows agents to analyze transactions easily to create a credit scoring profile.
-The categories included groceries, fuel, healthcare, dining, automotive expenses, and others.
+The categories included groceries, fuel, healthcare, dining, and automotive expenses.

-The ML-powered system analyzes available transaction information derived from sales receipts, packing slips and purchase confirmations.
-For example, if transaction documentation contained the name “Shell”, then AI recognized a payment for car refueling and marked the transaction as belonging to the appropriate section.
-Such tracking of users’ spendings allowed the software to enhance the personalized finance management system and increased clients’ engagement.
+The ML-powered system analyzes transaction information from sales receipts, packing slips, and purchase confirmations.
+For example, if transaction documentation contained the name “Shell,” then AI recognized a payment for car refueling and marked the transaction as belonging to the appropriate section.
+Such tracking of users’ spending allowed the software to enhance the personalized finance management system and increase clients’ engagement.